CGvanDrunen/Portfolio_minor_ADS/README.md

 delivered to the team in the form of 120 Excel files each containing several worksheets, 1 for each integrated meter in the iCEM.
 For the energy production of the house only the worksheet Solar was of importance, from which the feature Solar_out was extracted, representing the total energy produced by the NZEB.
-For energy production 2 worksheets were of importance, that of the SmartMeter and that of Solar, due to the calculation that has to be made for energy consumption as mentioned in the last chapter.
+For energy consumption 2 worksheets were of importance, that of the SmartMeter and that of Solar, due to the calculation that has to be made for energy consumption as mentioned in the last chapter.